MURDER AMONG FRIENDS

 MUSEUM OF CONTEMPORARY ART JACKSONVILLE

 333 N. Laura St., Downtown, 366-6911, mocajacksonville.com.
 “Traces: Recent Work by Lari Gibbons” runs through Aug.
 18 at MOCA’s UNF Gallery of Art.
 A reception is held 6-8 p.m.
 May 23; Gibbons discusses her work 7 p.m. in the museum’s theater.
 “Inside/Out” — an exhibit of selected works from MOCA’s Permanent Collection, including Alexander Calder’s mobile “Red Triangles” and “Polygons” and Melanie Pullen’s “Full Prada” — is on display through Aug.
-25. Sarah Emerson’s mural, based on her imaginary interpretation of Aokigahara, Japan’s suicide forest, concludes the second season of Project Atrium and is displayed through July 7.
+25. Sarah Emerson’s mural, based on her imaginary interpretation of Aokigahara, Japan’s suicide forest, concludes the second season of Project Atrium and is on display through July 7.

 RITZ THEATRE & MUSEUM